walnuthq/madara-docs/docs/quickstart/use_localchain.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.starkup.dev | sh
 ```
-Because of issues in the installation, you now have to restart your terminal and run the same installation command again.
+Because of temporary issues in the tool's installation, you now have to restart your terminal and run the same installation command again.

-The above will install:
-- [Starkup](https://github.com/software-mansion/starkup), a toolchain to help with Starknet development

-Now restart your terminal to reload new environment variables.
+The above will install [Starkup](https://github.com/software-mansion/starkup), a toolchain to help with Starknet development.
+Now restart your terminal again to reload new environment variables.

 ## Prepare your contract